edith2k2/AI-Assistant/README.md

 ## Overview

-This Jupyter Notebook project implements an AI assistant that performs various tasks based on user input.
+This project implements an AI assistant that performs various tasks based on user input.
 The assistant intelligently selects between local and public Large Language Models (LLMs) depending on the nature of the prompt:

 - **Local LLM**: Utilized for sensitive or private tasks using Llama 3.2 via Ollama.
 - **Public LLM**: Accessed for general, non-sensitive information or tasks that require external data, using Claude 3.5 Sonnet.